jhui/jhui.github.io/_posts/2017-03-15-Soft-and-hard-attention.markdown

 \text{next word} = g(h_{t})
 $$

-which $$ x $$ is the image and $$ h_{t} $$ is the RNN hidden state to predict the "next word" at time step $$ t $$.
+which $$ x $$ is the image, and $$ h_{t} $$ is the RNN hidden state to predict the "next word" at time step $$ t $$.

 > In layman term, $$ h_{t} $$ represents the caption that we generate so far.

 We continue the process until we predict the "end" token.
-As the selective attention may suggest, this model is over generalized, and we should replace the image with a more focus attention area.
+As the selective attention may suggest, this model is over-generalized, and we should replace the image with a more focus attention area.

 $$
 h_{t} = f(attention(x, h_{t-1}), h_{t-1} )